 Dandruff (not just on your scalp)

 I received a press release the other day about “leg dandruff,” and after a millisecond doubletake, I realized that this is a condition that I actually know all too well.
 Legs encased in winter tights become extremely dry and flakey.
 Double down on the best body lotion you can lay your hands on.
-Try ASDM Porcelain Doll Lotion ($25 in the shop).
+Try ASDM Porcelain Doll Lotion ($25).

 Obviously, the scalp gets winter dandruff, but perhaps you’ve noticed that your eyebrow area can get itchy and flakey as well.
 Look for a lightweight conditioning treatment that will hydrate without causing buildup.
 Try Truth Vitality Brow Empower ($39 in the shop), which has emu oil, for brow conditioning.
 And for hair, try Dr. Dennis Gross Root Resilience Scalp Conditioner ($38).